Which Computer for Recording?

 I’ve been using PC’s for music recording, editing, mixing, and mastering for years.
 (Ever since I sold my Atari computer, back in the 90’s) I currently use a Lenovo T Series, it’s my 4th ‘music-creation’ computer.
 However, not even all Lenovo’s will handle real-time audio production.
 To figure out which ones will give you trouble-free full-time audio processing, you’ll need to do some homework.

 One way I’ve found to get information on a Notebook/Laptop computer is to have a look at NotebookCheck.net and search a computer’s specs for something called “Delayed Procedure Calls” (DPC’s).
 It is one MAJOR indicator as to whether or not a computer can run real-time music production software.

 Just click in their search bar, type in the name of your computer model, and add “+DPC” (without the quotes).

 More important than the brand-name of a computer (Mac or PC) is a basic set of fundamentals: a multi-core processor, speed = 2GHz or faster, a 7200rpm drive is a must-have, and very low DPC’s.
 If your DPC check goes into the red, it’s very bad news.
-(See below)
+(See graphic below)

 Let it run for several minutes and it will give you a read-out of your DPC levels in colored, bar graph form.
 In general, green is great!
 Yellow bars are not so good and red bars are total audio interruptions.

-Search Google for: “optimize my computer for audio” to find a list of recommended tweaks.
+You may also search for: “optimize my computer for audio” to find a list of recommended tweaks.

-Take it from personal experience, try to avoid costly hassles I experienced.
-Don’t buy a music computer unless it will pass the basic ‘litmus’ test.Posted on: March 23, 2016, by : jafmusic
+Take it from my personal experience, and try to avoid the costly hassles I experienced.
+Don’t buy a music computer unless it will pass this basic ‘litmus’ test.
+It is more about the computer’s architecture and processes than it is about excessive specs, or brand names.Posted on: March 23, 2016, by : jafmusic